Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article will examine the differences between Valkey managed services, their features and how to use them through benchmarks.
+This article will examine the differences between Valkey managed services, their features, and how to use them using benchmarks.

-IntroductionLoad test preparationThe instance that is applying the loadValkey, the one receiving the loadHow we testedLoad test resultsInstanceValkey 7.2Valkey8.0ConsiderationpriceConclusion
+IntroductionLoad test preparationThe instance that applies the loadValkey, the one being put under pressureTesting MethodologyLoad test resultsInstanceValkey 7.2Valkey8.0ConsiderationpriceConclusion

 Introduction

-We provide services on multiple public clouds, including private clouds.
+We offer services on multiple public clouds, including private clouds.

-When developing a new service, selecting a platform to serve as the main base is easy if there are functions that can only be realized on that platform.
+When developing a new service, selecting a platform to serve as the main base can be easy if there are functions that can only be realized on that platform.

 In this situation, the next important thing is to balance cost and performance.

-This time, I would like to examine the differences between platforms and services in Valkey, which was forked from Redis due to restrictions on commercial use being imposed in 2024.
+This time, I would like to examine the differences between platforms and services using Valkey, which was forked from Redis due to restrictions on commercial use being imposed in 2024.

 As a comparison with Valkey, it is a managed service.